VladimirMarkelov/ttdl/README.md

 **NOTE**: the option `--fields` defines only a field visibility, but not its order.
 So, `--fields=pri,due` and `--fields=due,pri` result in the same output.

 For easier reading due date, there is an option `--human` that turns dates into relative dates.
 So, due date 2018-11-11 can turn into `in 3d` (if the current date is 2018-11-08) or into `3d overdue`(if the current date is 2018-11-14).
 Using an option `--compact` makes the output even shorter: it removes all `in`s and `overdue`s.
 To understand whether a todo is overdue or not, just check its color: overdue ones are drawn in red color(unless you used the option `--no-colors` or modified color in TTDL config).
 Option `--human` supports a list of fields to show as relative ones: `ttdl l --human="due"`.

+#### Syntax highlight

+For better readability you can enable syntax highlighting when printing todo's subject.
+The highlighting is disabled by default.
+To enable it, either pass `--syntax` option  in the command line or turn it on in TTDL configuration file (see example in provided `ttdl.toml`, section `[syntax]`).
+Also you can disable temporary syntax highlighting if it is enabled in the configuration by passing the command-line option `-no-syntax`.

+Besides turning highlighting on and off, the configuration allows tuning the keyword colors.
+Default colors for keywords are:

+- tag color is bright cyan
+- hashtag color is cyan
+- project color is bright green
+- context color is green

 ### Human-readable dates